AlbertMietus/DocIdeas.hg/Blog/Sphinx/AllDirectives.rst

 The same script can scan several (documentation) projects; by summing the resulting ``DirectiveCounter``\s together, the big-table below is produced.

-Currently, I scan some of my personal projects, and a few open-source once:
+Currently, I scan some of my personal projects, and a few open-source ones:

 * `cPython      	 <https://github.com/python/cpython.git>`_
 * `Needs (sphinxcontrib) <https://github.com/useblocks/sphinxcontrib-needs.git>`_